stopcontrol/LSTMusix/README.md

 # LSTMusix
 Building a creative machine with this Long Short Term Memory (LSTM) Network.
 It's trained on stringified MIDI files and reproduces the song ("Für Elise" ind this example) with various diversity-factors.

-Look up the example outputfile "LSTM_output_song.mp3"
+Look up the already converted and back-mapped example outputfile "LSTM_output_song.mp3"

+Mapping and Corpus will be added in the future.

 <audio src="LSTM_output_song.mp3" controls preload></audio>